 Our Fourth Vice President, Dan Sossaman II, ran an honest raffle.
 At least two of us were happy every Friday.
 The rest of us looked forward to the next Friday to see what fate would bring us.
 Our charity received a nice check from our raffle receipts.
 Neale Bringhurst, our corresponding secretary, kept us informed and up to date on our next month's speakers on a timely basis.
 He also kept us advised of new members elected.

 Mel Buckman, our Recording Secretary, kept timely and accurate minutes of our board meetings.
 No issues with Mel's minutes.
 Our Treasurer, Rod Rothermel, kept us informed and up to date on our financial matters and Treasury Department.
 His cogent comments concerning receipts, expenses, and planned expenditures keep our finances in line.
 Rod is stepping down as Treasurer after many years of true and faithful service.
 Rod always kept us informed, enlightened and entertained as to our financial condition.
 He will be missed.

-Our board members, David McCormick Archivist, Bill Hill, Tom Williams, Wayne Strasbaugh, and Ted Laws were vital members of the board.
-Their wise consul and advice was evident at all board meetings.
+Our board members, David McCormick Archivist, Bill Hill, Tom Williams, Wayne Strausbaugh, and Ted Laws were vital members of the board.
+Their wise counsel and advice was evident at all board meetings.

 The Racquet Club continues to provide an outstanding mid-day repast.
 Even though retired, Rosie faithfully served our needs at all our Friday luncheons and meetings.